 3d.
-Provide Egress/Exiting
+Process Box: Provide Egress/Exiting

 If determined that compliant egress is not provided, egress must be provided in accordance with CBC Chapter 10.
+Go to item 5.

-4. Change in Use
+4. Decision Box: Change in Use

 If there is a change in use, then a determination must be made if adequate egress is provided (reference CBC Chapter 3, Section 302 and Chapter 10, Table 1004.1.2).
+If change in use, go to item 3c.
+If not, go to item 5.

-5. Impair Existing Fire Protection Systems
+5. Decision Box: Impair Existing Fire Protection Systems